lubiah/kudadamold/src/routes/blog/_blog/setting-time-python/index.md

 ---
 title: Automatically Setting Your Computer's time with Python
-description: A post which shows how you can use python to automatically set your computer's time when it goes wrong
+description: Learn how to make a python script which can set your computer's time correctly whenever it goes wrong
 category: Programming
 image: https://kudadam.sirv.com/blog/setting_time_python/hero.jpg
 keywords: